sarsaeroth/sarsaeroth/README.md

 - Hi, I’m Peter Clark.
 I am currently a Member of Technical Staff at Sandia National Laboratories, as well as a PhD student at Iowa State University in Computer Engineering with a focus on Secure and Reliable Computing.
 - I’m interested in cybersecurity.
 My general background is in analysis of distributed cryptographic systems, such as Bitcoin and Tor.
-More specifically, my interest has been in the analysis of proxy networks.
+More specifically, my interest has been in the analysis of proxy networks and distributed systems..
 - I'm currently working on teaching myself more offensive security principles, from general red teaming to more in-depth exploit development with a particular interest in kernel-level vulnerabilities.
 - Please reach out if there's any projects that you think I would be interested in collaborating on.
 - The best way to reach me for issues/collaboration is through pgclark @ iastate [.] edu